 If You Have Difficult Tenants

 If your tenant has violated their lease, you should be able to evict them without an issue.
 Most landlords try to avoid dealing with evictions at all costs.
 You may be able to hire a local, and reputable, property manager to handle the eviction process for you.

 By selling your house with tenants directly, you’ll be able to avoid the eviction process yourself and be able to move on from the property with cash in hand.
 Many direct buyers will simply take over the lease and business will go on as usual.
 If the tenants are in violation of the lease, the buyer will go through the eviction process as necessary.
 Plus, a direct sale will help you avoid having to list, market, and show the property, things would likely cause even more tension between you and your difficult tenants.

 There are many reasons why a direct sale is beneficial for people who need to sell their house with tenants in Raleigh NC.
 Some local investors are happy to buy a house with tenants in place, some are not.
 I would rule out the option of selling to one of the national, Internet-based, home buyers because they do not buy houses with tenants in them.
-As a company Otranto Real Estate Co – Mike Buys Houses has bought houses in the Raleigh area with tenants in them, but usually the house is vacant.
+Wake County Home Buyers buys houses for cash that have tenants in place.
+We have bought many houses in the Raleigh area with tenants in place.

 Are we willing to buy your house with tenants, good or bad?
 There is only one way to find out..fill out the form for a no-obligation phone consultation.